elopio/docs/source/includes/_simplifiedAPI.md

 ```
 ### augur.trading.getOrders({ [universe, marketID, outcome, orderType, creator, orderState, earliestCreationTime, latestCreationTime, sortBy, isSortDescending, limit, offset] }[, callback])

 Returns a list of [Orders](#orders) in a given [Universe](#universe) or [Market](#market).
-Either `universe` or `marketID` is required as a string parameter containing the address of a Universe or Market. `outcome` is an integer denoting a specific Outcome in the Market, `orderType` is a string (i.e., "buy" or "sell"), `creator` is a string containing a user account address, and `orderState` is a string (i.e., "ALL", "CANCELLED", "CLOSED", or "OPEN"). `earliestCreationTime` and `latestCreationTime` are integers representing Unix timestamps that can be used to limit the results to a specific timeframe.
+Either `universe` or `marketID` is required as a string parameter containing the address of a Universe or Market. `outcome` is an integer denoting a specific Outcome in the Market, `orderType` is a string (i.e., "buy" or "sell"), `creator` is a string containing a user account address, and `orderState` is a string (i.e., "ALL", "CANCELLED", "CLOSED", or "OPEN"). `earliestCreationTime` and `latestCreationTime` are integers representing Unix timestamps for when the order state got changed (that is, when the block on the Ethereum blockchain containing the changing of the order's state was created).

 <!-- TODO: rename `maker` to `creator` in returned result in JS example -->
 ### augur.trading.getUserTradingHistory({ account[, universe, marketID, outcome, orderType, earliestCreationTime, latestCreationTime, sortBy, isSortDescending, limit, offset] }[, callback])

 Returns information about the trades a particular user has made. `account` is a string parameter containing the address of a user.
-Either `universe` or `marketID` is required as a string parameter containing the address of a [Universe](#universe) or [Market](#market). `outcome` is an integer denoting a specific Outcome in the Market, and `orderType` is a string (i.e., "buy" or "sell"). `earliestCreationTime` and `latestCreationTime` are integers representing Unix timestamps that can be used to limit the results to a specific timeframe.
+Either `universe` or `marketID` is required as a string parameter containing the address of a [Universe](#universe) or [Market](#market). `outcome` is an integer denoting a specific Outcome in the Market, and `orderType` is a string (i.e., "buy" or "sell"). `earliestCreationTime` and `latestCreationTime` are integers representing Unix timestamps for when the trade was made (that is, when the block on the Ethereum blockchain containing the trade was created).

 ### augur.trading.getUserTradingPositions({ account[, universe, marketID, outcome, sortBy, isSortDescending, limit, offset] }[, callback])